 The following morning we woke with coffee and oatmeal.
 We were only at 5400’ but the late season morning blew crisp gusts on us as we broke camp.
-Before setting off into the backcountry away from the valley, we too one more trip to the rim, Yosemite Point lookout, to watch the light refract across the glacial artwork.
+Before setting off into the backcountry, away from the valley, we took one more trip to the rim, Yosemite Point lookout, to watch the light refract across the glacial artwork.

-We were off toward North Dome winding into the backcountry utilizing the Lehamite and Indian Creek drainages.
-The elevation profile looked tame after the previous day’s climb but the rollercoaster granite knolls throughout the day took their toll.
-By lunch we had reached the route out to North Dome and dropped our packs, grabbed some essentials and had a spectacular lunch atop the dome.
+We were off toward North Dome, winding into the backcountry on the Lehamite and Indian Creek drainages.
+The elevation profile looked tame after the previous day’s climb but the rollercoaster of granite knolls throughout the day took their toll.
+By lunch we had reached the offshoot to North Dome and dropped our packs, grabbed some essentials and had a spectacular lunch atop the dome.

 Getting our legs going was a challenge but with five miles in the books for the day, we still had another six to go before camp.
 The trail led deeper into the backcountry, into a dense grove of pines dressed in sweaters of electric lime lichen.
-In the shade, the consolidation of the high country’s early storms lay thick and nearly untouched with the exception of a bear’s wandering tracks.
-In shorts and sneakers, we post holed through snow a foot deep and wondered how much time this surprise was going to add to our day.
+In the shade, the consolidation of early storms lay a thick and nearly untouched snow with the exception of a bear’s wandering tracks.
+In shorts and sneakers, we post holed passed out shins at some points and wondered how much time this surprise was going to add to our day.
 It didn’t matter.

 The snow wasn’t a bother at all, a treat in fact and by my memory now, we floated atop it.
-Another memory of soar soaking feet contradicts that but at the time it couldn’t have been more thrilling.
-After nearly three miles of winter trudge we were back onto dry granite and dirt.
-As we neared camp, surpassing ten miles on the day we found the view of the weekend, the view I planned the entire weekend on.
-From the Snow Creek promontory you are so close to Half Dome, the wall seems graspable with a long reach.
+A separate memory of sore soaking feet contradicts that but it couldn’t have been more thrilling.
+After three miles of wintry trudging we were back onto dry granite and dirt.
+As we neared camp, surpassing ten miles on the day, we found the view of the weekend, the view I planned the entire trip around.
+From the Snow Creek Promontory you are so close to Half Dome that the wall seems graspable with a long reach.
 To the immediate left Mt.
 Watkins towered too with a soft cloud perched on its summit.

-We set up camp near the edge of the promontory, a hundred yards back from any drop but felt as if we were hanging onto the side by our tent stakes.
+We set up camp near the edge of the promontory, a hundred yards back from any cliff but it felt as if we were hanging onto the edge by our tent stakes.
 The incredible scale of Yosemite smack in your face is disorienting, like walking around with binoculars strapped to your face.
 One’s senses can do little to get used to it.